cityofaustin/atd-product/README.md

   </ol>
 </details>

-### Project Status

-This Next.js version contains all the functionalities of it's create react app counterpart.
-With that being said, there are still some work to do to optimize and refactor code (See **What's Next** section below).

 ### About Next.js

 Next.js is a JavaScript framework created by Zeit.
 It lets you build server-side rendering and static web applications using React.
 It’s a great tool to build your next website.
 It has many great features and advantages, which can make Nextjs your first option for building your next web application.

+### Project Status

+This Next.js version contains all the functionalities of it's create react app counterpart.
+With that being said, there are still some work to do to optimize and refactor code (See <a href="#whats-next">**What's Next**</a> section below).

 ### Project File Structure